samuelorji/scala/topics/patterns/associativity.md

 case a * b + c * d =>
 ```

-But both the construction of the expression and the deconstruction rely on the precedence order of the symbolic
+But both the construction of the expression and its destructuring rely on the precedence order of the symbolic
 operators, `*` and `+`.
 We require that both the expression and the pattern should be interpreted as,
 ```scala
 (a * b) + (c * d)